Fourth heart sound: Physiology

 The normal heart sounds, S1 and S2, are produced during the closing of the atrioventricular valves and semilunar valves, respectively.
 The closing of these valves produces a brief period of turbulent flow, which produces sound.

 The S4 sound occurs, by definition, immediately before S1, while the atria of the heart are vigorously contracting.
 It is manifest as a vibration of 20 to 30 Hz within the ventricle.
 While the mechanism is not absolutely certain, it is generally accepted that S4 is caused by stiffening of the walls of the ventricles (usually the left), which produces abnormally turbulent flow as the atria contract to force blood into the ventricle.
+This for example occurs in conditions that decrease ventricular compliance like left ventricular hypertrophy.

 S4 is sometimes audible in the elderly due to a more rigid ventricle.
 When loud, it is a sign of a pathologic state, usually a failing left ventricle.
 If the problem lies with the left ventricle, the gallop rhythm will be heard best at the cardiac apex.
 It will become more apparent with exercise, with the patient lying on the left-hand side, or with the patient holding expiration.
 If the problem is in the right ventricle, the abnormal sound will be most evident on the lower left hand side of the sternum and will get louder with exercise and quick, deep inspiration.

 S4 has also been termed an atrial gallop or a presystolic gallop because of its occurrence late in the heart cycle.
 It is a type of gallop rhythm by virtue of having an extra sound; the other gallop rhythm is called S3.
 The two are quite different, but they may sometimes occur together forming a quadruple gallop.
 If the heart rate is also very fast (tachycardia), it can become difficult to distinguish between S3 and S4 thus producing a single sound called a summation gallop.